Dr. Lane Murray Unit

 Dr. Lane Murray Unit is a women's prison of the Texas Department of Criminal Justice located in Gatesville, Texas.
 The prison is located on Texas State Highway 36, between Farm to Market Road 215 and Farm to Market Road 929.
-The 1317 acre unit, which opened in November 1995, is located with the Christina Crain Unit, the Hilltop Unit, the Mountain View Unit, and the Woodman Unit.
+The 1317 acre unit, which opened in November 1995, is co-located with the Christina Crain Unit, the Hilltop Unit, the Patrick O'Daniel Unit, and the Woodman Unit.
 The unit is named after Lane Murray, who was the first superintendent of the Windham School District.

 History

 The State of Texas, in 1997, passed a law criminalizing any sexual relations between a prisoner and prison guard after, in the 1990s, prosecutors were unable to have a prison guard at Murray convicted for coercing inmates into sexual interactions.
 The prison guard stated that the sexual interactions were consensual.

 In 2010 the Murray Unit began to host a faith-based dormitory rehabilitation program.